kapicorp/kapitan/docs/pages/input_types/helm.md

         …
 ```

-Alternatively, instead of using a local `chart_path`, you can omit the `input_path` and specify the URL and chart name directly
+Alternatively, instead of using a local `chart_path`, you can omit the `input_path` and specify the URL and chart name directly.
+This way, nothing is cached locally and
+a request to the repo URL is made on every `kapitan compile` invocation.

 ```yaml
 parameters: